SealNTibbers/gremory/README.md

 ### Functions examples
-The next examples will be use List for presentation of functions because all containers have familiar way.
+The next examples will be use List for presentation of smalltalk-like functions because all containers have familiar way.
 #### Do
 This function is using for evaluate lambda with each of the elements as the argument:
 ```